inyong37/Study/_Computer/Software/System.md

   - Most Servers run headless
 - Server can run as an email server, file server, web server, and Samba server.
 While Desktop applications are geared towards use on the host machine.
   - Server packages concentrate on establishing connectivity with clients and security

+`Other parts of the "Linux" have been moved to the "Linux" page.`

 ---